MiraldiLab/maxATAC/docs/readme/train.md

 | `CHIP_Peaks`       | Path to ChIP-seq peak bed file       |
 | `Train_Test_Label` | Train or Test label                  |

+**Note: maxATAC was built with version 2.5.0 of tensorflow -- newer versions of tensorflow may not be compatible.
+Therefore, if you experience errors in running `train`, check the version of tensorflow installed in your environment.

 ## Approach

 The meta file described above is used to locate all the input files for all the training data.